+HYPHENATED NUMBERS.
 Course numbers connected with hyphens indicate courses which ordinarily carry credit only when completed in their entirety.
 Uncompleted hyphenated courses do not carry credit toward completion of any course or degree unless by permission of the chairman of the department and the Academic Standards Committee.

-Ordinarily, courses numbered 300 or above may not be taken until 84 credits have been earned and the basic degree requirements have been met.
+ADMISSION TO UPPER DIVISION.
+Ordinarily, courses numbered 300 or above may not be taken until 84 credits have been earned and the basic degree requirements have been completed.

-However, a sophomore who has completed 75 credits may petition the Academic Standards Committee for permission to register for courses numbered 300-399 if he has all the course prerequisites, if his scholarship is acceptable, and if progress in his chosen curriculum would otherwise be jeopardized.
+However, a sophomore who has completed 75 credits may petition the Academic Standards Committee for permission to register for courses numbered 300-399 if he has completed the basic degree requirements and the course prerequisites, if his scholarship is acceptable, and if progress in his chosen curriculum would otherwise be jeopardized.